Delphboy/ILO-Platform-Feedback/README.md

 * Preliminary

 You will need to have a table prepared for the data to be entered into, make sure it is titled identically to the one within the project or be willing to edit more than one class model.
-You will also need to have an Apache Server ready for the project to be accessible from
+You will also need to have an Apache Server ready for the project to be accessible from, you can learn more about how to do this here [https://httpd.apache.org/docs/2.4/getting-started.html]

 * On download